smalldb/libchangelog-sql/README.md

 ------------

 In `app/database/changelog.sql/init` directory can be placed scripts which should be executed every time something is changed in database.
-Place custom functions here.